atzori/atzori.github.io/projects/wfn/index.md

 `wfn:compose` allows [function composition](http://en.wikipedia.org/wiki/Function_composition) in the Web of Functions, showing a powerful example of Higher-order function where functions are used as input and output at the same time.

-`wfn:memoize` is a [memoization function](http://en.wikipedia.org/wiki/Memoization), that is, produces a copy of the given functions, with the only difference that computed results are cached, making successive calls faster if same parameter values are used.
+`wfn:memoize` is a [memoization function](http://en.wikipedia.org/wiki/Memoization), that is, produces a copy of the given functions, with the only difference that computed results are cached, making successive calls faster if same parameter values are used (note: memoize is currently unavailable on our endpoint).